hanabi/hanabi.github.io/docs/level-12.md

 - For example, this is a *Finesse* + *Prompt* and **not** a *Hard Bluff*:
   - Only red 1 is played on the stacks.
   - Cathy has a 3 clued in her hand (with no color information on it).
-  - Alice clues Cathy about a brand new 4.
+  - Alice clues Cathy about a new 4.
   - Bob blind-plays red 2.
   - In a normal *Bluff*, a *one-away-from-playable* card is clued.
 However, Cathy sees that the highest stack is the red stack, so the 4 in her hand must be two-away.
   - Thus, Cathy does **not** read it as a *Bluff*; she is promised red 3 and red 4, so she plays the unknown 3 as a *Self-Prompt* for the red 3.